Inside: A step-by-step DIY to make denim earrings with a Boho style from jeans and cardboard scraps.

-I don’t wear jewellery every day, but I love to add a couple of pieces when I’m going out somewhere for the day.
+I don’t wear jewellery every day, but I love adding a couple of pieces when I’m going out somewhere.
 For me, jewellery is not about showy expensive items but a chance to hint at my personality.

 I love upcycled Jewelry and have a beautiful silver bracelet made from a bent spoon which seems appropriate for a crafter.
 And I recently made some Marimekko earrings to reflect my love for Nordic designs.

 But they are a lot cheaper as they cost almost nothing to make.
 All you need are some fabric scraps left over from other denim crafts and a bit of cardboard.

 (There is a printable how-to card for this craft at the end of the post.)

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.

 - Denim scraps – you only need the smallest pieces, and it’s good to have denim in different shades of indigo.

 - Small scrap cardboard – Used the front of an old cereal box